 What does EPAct 179D mean for your business?

-The goal of EPAct 179D is to continue to encourage businesses to make capital improvements to their properties.
+179D is designed to encourage businesses to make energy efficient improvements to their properties.

 To be clear, we're not tax experts, but this could result in a significant financial impact for your organization.